kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-03-Automated-SPC-Web-Solution-for-Quality-Control-in-Radiotherapy.md

 In radiotherapy, precision is everything.
 With **Kaptan Data Solutions**, we’ve developed an **Automated SPC Web Solution** that pushes the boundaries of **real-time data monitoring** and **automated reporting**.
 Accessible across your center's network, this cutting-edge tool transforms the way quality control is approached in radiotherapy.

-In this podcast, **Kayhan Kaptan**, Assistant Medical Physicist and Data Analyst, dives deep into how **Statistical Process Control (SPC)** is improving precision, safety, and efficiency in patient care.
+In this podcast, **Kayhan Kaptan**, R&D Technician at Hutchinson (Modeling, Algorithms, Validation) - Expert in Medical Physics Quality Control, dives deep into how **Statistical Process Control (SPC)** is improving precision, safety, and efficiency in patient care.
 Explore how automation minimizes human error and ensures that **every millimeter counts** in the treatment process.

 🎙️ **Join the conversation** and discover how Kaptan Data Solutions is leading the way towards **more accurate, reliable, and safe** radiotherapy practices.
 You can also check out our demo on the **Portfolio** page to see the solution in action.